imteekay/frontend-infrastructure/iife/README.md

 In this mini project, I want to show an example of using IIFEs as a module pattern in JavaScript.

-In the [Simple Scripts](../simple) mini project, we saw that executing scripts would create functions, variables, and so on in the global scope.
+In the [JavaScript as Scripts](../javascript-as-scripts) mini project, we saw that executing scripts would create functions, variables, and so on in the global scope.
 With IIFEs, we avoid polluting the global scope.

 Before, the `users` was accessible in the global scope.
 The browser loads and executes the `load-users.js` script and attaches the `users` variable to the global scope.